kausality/firepack/README.md

 FirePack is a minimalist Python library for creating services, data serialization and validation.

-* Declarative input fields with validation and immutability.
+* Declarative input fields with validation.
 * Service classes.
 * Works with native Python objects wherever possible.
 * Extensible with custom field types and validators.